 In the example above, this would yield:

 Going back to the descriptors, I would then ascertain that an ‘average’ response of 3.5 corresponds to something between ‘no opinion’ and ‘disagreement’.
-They would therefore pronounce something along the lines of: ‘Our study revealed mild disagreement regarding the palatability of fish and custard (M=3.5)’.
+I would therefore go on to write something along the lines of: ‘Our study revealed mild disagreement regarding the palatability of fish and custard (M=3.5)’.

 A better way